ScottPlot/ScottPlot.NET/content/faq/datetime/index.md

 ---
 title: DateTime Axis - ScottPlot FAQ
-description: How to plot data using a DateTime axis
+description: How to plot data on a DateTime axis
 ---

+# How to plot data on a DateTime axis

 **C# can represent time with the `DateTime` type, but all of ScottPlot's methods prefer `double` arrays.** This page reviews how to plot data with a time axis using ScottPlot.